Documentation Index

 • Introduction about how the company takes care of users' privacy.

-• Kind of collected data (e.g. contact information, GPS, IP, phone numbers).
+• Kind of collected data (e.g., contact information, GPS, IP, phone numbers).

-• Where data are stored or transferred.
+• Where data is stored or transferred.

 • Links to other websites.